Springe direkt zu Inhalt

 Admission to the PhD procedure

 The PhD office will forward the application for admission to the PhD committee which will then decide whether to approve admission.
 Applicants in receipt of a letter of admission who are not yet members of Freie Universität Berlin must enrol as PhD students within the period stipulated in the letter.
-Admission is for a period of four years.
+Admission is for a period of five years.

 PhD candidates should meet with their supervisor early on in order to ascertain whether they fulfil the foreign language requirements necessary for a PhD in their chosen subject as per the rules and regulations governing foreign language skills.